danx0r/mongolib/README.md

 Simple syntax for mongo query & update.
+Sits on pymongo

  mongolib is a simple layer of convenience routines to help with everyday tasks using mongodb in python.